inaimathi/langnostic/posts/popularity.md

 *Now*, we need to go deeper<a name="note-Sun-Nov-10-173855EST-2013"></a>[|12|](#foot-Sun-Nov-10-173855EST-2013).

-### <a name="how-does-the-first-company-in-an-industry-pick-their-tools"></a>How does the first company in an industry pick their tools?
+### <a name="how-does-the-first-company-in-an-industry-pick-their-tools" href="#how-does-the-first-company-in-an-industry-pick-their-tools"></a>How does the first company in an industry pick their tools?

 Regardless of any other decision factors, the answer is almost by definition "before they really know what problems those tools will have to solve", and I've already discussed that one [pretty thoroughly](http://langnostic.blogspot.ca/2012/02/self-titled.html).
 There are no clients, so they can't pick that way, there are no other companies or vendors so there is no industry standard.
 They might look at what similar industries do.
 Would they use the best possible tool for the job though?
 Well, no. They're likely to go the *"What do our developers know how to use?"* route, which we've already discussed above.